tfabris/BlueGigaEmpeg/README.md

       default settings to the Bluetooth chip again.

-See the iWrap 6.x command reference and the AVRCP command reference documents, linked in the ["Resources"](#resources) section of this document, for more details on the incredibly rich and complex command language of this Bluetooth chip.
+See the iWrap 6.x command reference and the AVRCP command reference documents, linked in the ["Resources"](#resources) section, for more details on the incredibly rich and complex command language of this Bluetooth chip.

 A note about response ordering in the debug console: